techreturners/introduction-to-test-doubles-javascript/activities/activity_1.md

 ---

-- What types of Bubble Tea does the [BubbleTeaTypeEnum](../src/main/java/com/techreturners/bubbleteaordersystem/model/BubbleTeaTypeEnum.java) have?
+- What types of Bubble Tea does the [bubble_tea_type](../src/bubble_tea_type.js) have?

 <details>
 <summary>Click here to see the answer</summary>
 <pre>

-TODO
+OolongMilkTea
+JasmineMilkTea
+MatchaMilkTea
+PeachIceTea
+LycheeIceTea

 </pre>
 </details>